InariTheFox/status/README.md

 # status
-A simple status page application
+A simple status page application built in Go.